 The accounts of the Company are prepared for the period up to the Friday closest to 31 March each year.
-Consequently, the financial statements for the current period cover the 52 weeks to 1 April 2016, whilst the comparative period covered the 53 weeks to 3 April 2015.
-The accounts are prepared under the historical cost convention, except where Financial Reporting Standards requires an alternative treatment in accordance with FRS 101 and specifically in accordance with the accounting policies set out below.
-The principal variation to the historical cost convention relates to share based payments.
+Consequently, the financial statements for the current period cover the 52 weeks to 29 March 2019, whilst the comparative period covered the 52 weeks to 30 March 2018.
+The accounts are prepared under the historical cost convention, except where Financial Reporting Standards requires an alternative treatment in accordance with applicable UK accounting standards and specifically in accordance with the accounting policies set out below.
+The principal variation to the historical cost convention relates to share-based payments.

 Basis of Preparation

-As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to share based payments, standards not yet effective, impairment of assets and related party transactions.
-Where required, equivalent disclosures have been given in the Group financial statements.
+As permitted by FRS 101, the Company has taken advantage of the disclosure exemptions available under that standard in relation to share-based payments, financial instruments, standards not yet effective, impairment of assets and related party transactions.
+Where required, equivalent disclosures are given in the Group financial statements.

-As permitted by section 408 of the Companies Act 2006, no profit or loss account or cash flow statement is presented for this Company.
-The profit for the year is disclosed in note 1 to the financial statements.
+As permitted by section 408 of the Companies Act 2006, no profit or loss account is presented for this company.
+Additionally, no cash flow statement is presented as permitted by FRS 101.8 (h).
+The profit for the year is disclosed in Note 1 to the financial statements.

-Employee Benefit Trusts ('EBTs') are consolidated on the basis that the parent has control, thus the assets and liabilities of the EBT are included on the Company balance sheet and shares held by the EBT in the Company are presented as a deduction from equity.
+Employee Benefit Trusts ("EBTs") are accounted for under IFRS 10 and are consolidated on the basis that the parent has control, thus the assets and liabilities of the EBT are included on the Company balance sheet and shares held by the EBT in the Company are presented as a deduction from equity.

 Fair values are determined using appropriate option pricing models.
 The total fair value recognised is adjusted to reflect the number of awards for which the related service and non-market vesting conditions are expected to be met, such that the amount ultimately recognised as an expense is based on the number of awards that do meet the related service and non-market performance conditions at the vesting date.